cestcedric/drawmatic/README.md

 1. Do some design stuff
    1. Probably with bootstrap ✔
    1. Add icon ✔
-   1. Add About section to navbar
+   1. Add "About" section to navbar ✔

 ### v2